Class MaterialPropertyBlock<T>

 • name: K | {} & string

-The property name to clear
+The property name to remove the override for

 Returns void